Mythologos/ND-DLC-Tools/README.md

 #### Collecting Materials for a Spellchecker (`wiktionary_scraper.py`, `wiktionary_parser.py`, `wordlist_constructor.py`)

 After post-correcting Tesseract's OCR for our texts in Lace, we applied a set of additional post-correction steps.
 One such step involved using a Latin spellchecker.
-To build this spellchecker, we needed to (1) gather lists of valid Latin words, and (2) determine their frequency.
+To build this spellchecker, we needed to gather lists of valid Latin words.
-Having these values together would create a mapping that could be integrated with the `pyspellchecker` library.
+Combining these wordlists would create a resource that could be integrated with the `pyspellchecker` library.
+We could also augment this mapping with frequency counts from a corpus to determine likely candidates for correction.

 One wordlist we chose to gather was from Wiktionary.
 Wiktionary documents a variety of Latin words across its long history, making it an ideal resource for our multi-period set of digital editions.